MaxGfeller/recipe-downloader/README.md

 It should not take too long and in the end there should be around 120 PDF files in the `books-pdf` folder.

+## Disclaimer

+This is just a little tool to download data that is already provided to you for free, by Betty Bossi.
+Don't share the downloaded data with anyone and respect it, should they cancel the offer.